ovotech/circleci-orbs/jaws-journey-deploy/README.md

 **Description**
 This step will send a slack notification when a build step fails.
 This is to increase visibility of failures to the development team.

+These are configured in CircleCI contexts - described below.

 To run the slack notification we implemented the steps in the [developers setup guide](https://github.com/CircleCI-Public/slack-orb/wiki/Setup#4-create-a-context-on-circleci).
 For CircleCi you just need to make sure you are passing the following environment variables
 - SLACK_ACCESS_TOKEN
 - SLACK_DEFAULT_CHANNEL - to get the channel Id it is easier to open slack in a web browser as you can see the channel Id in the url
+- SLACK_INTEGRATION_ENABLED - toggle whether to run slack notification steps (true/false)

 #### Example notification
 ![Notification Sample](./images/notification_sample.PNG)